ryanmaguire/libtmpyl/README.md

 ## Build Instructions (Virtual Environment)

-You may optional repeat all of this in a virtual environment.
+You may optionally repeat all of this in a virtual environment.
 Windows users should change `python3` with `py` in the commands below.
 ```
 python3 -m venv .venv